timmckague/timandvictoria/src/pages/blog/2019-02-07-learn-how-not-to-use-a-portuguese-door.md

 templateKey: blog-post
 title: Learn how (not) to use a Portuguese door
 date: 2019-02-07T14:03:03.305Z
+description: >-
-description: '4 days in and tired of sleeping in, we decide that today will be different'
+  4 days into the trip and tired of sleeping in, we decide that today will be different
 heroImage: /img/blog_lisbon-16x9-3783.jpg
 tags:
   - lisbon
   - travel
   - portugal
 ---
-The alarm rings, right on cue just like it always does.
+The alarm rings.
+Right on cue, as seems to always do.
 I resent its song.
-I resent its happy chime. _Let me sleep._

-Today is going to be different, we aren't going to sleep through it, jet lag is going to lose its grip.
+I resent its happy chime. _Let me sleep. _Today is going to be different, we aren't going to sleep through it, jet lag is going to lose its grip.

 To help with the struggle, Portugal is in the midst of a cold spell and the heater is not living up to its potential or purpose.
-The cold air, the jet lag, none of it is matters, today is going to be different, we are making it out "early" for our run!
+The cold air, the jet lag, none of it matters, today is going to be different, we are making it out "early" for our run!

 A short while later we're ready.
 Victoria is the first one out the door but I'm quick to follow.
 It's even colder outside but in a few minutes we’ll be running and warm, the cold air will be a welcome relief.

-“You’ve got the key right” I comment to Victoria.
+“You’ve got the key right.”
+I comment to Victoria.

 CLICK.

-“No”
+“No.”

 …

 We stand in silence as we wake up to what has just happened.

 You might think my comment to Victoria sounded like a question but to be clear, it wasn’t.
 The missing question mark was deliberate.
 I assumed Victoria had the key and even if she didn’t, no problem, we’d just head back inside and get it.
-What if the key is also the door knob…?
+But, what if the key also happens to be the door knob…?

 I can hear you saying to yourself, no problem, someone else probably has a key, you just need to find that person and you’re good to go!
 Nope.
 A fun feature of this door is that there is one single key slot that the key can be inserted into from either side of the door.
 We have not only left the key inside the apartment but it is also in the one key slot.
 So, even if we find this other person who probably has a key, their key will be completely useless.